Last Updated on November 15, 2022 by Wandering our World

 One way to make sure that an electrical item has not been turned into an explosive device, is simply to get a passenger to turn it on.
 After all, a laptop or tablet isn’t going to be functioning like it normally should, or at all, if it’s been turned into a make-shift bomb.

-And there have been threats of laptop-type bombs in the past, with US intelligence claiming the terrorist organization Al Qaida have been working on a bomb that could take advantage of electronic devices, and go undetected through x-ray machines.
+And there have been threats of laptop-type bombs in the past, with US intelligence claiming that terrorist organizations have been working on a bomb that could take advantage of electronic devices, and go undetected through x-ray machines.

 So why was your laptop chosen to be switched on?